a-ru-l-ku-ma-r/vam_protocol/README.md

-# vam_protocol
+# VAM Protocol

-This vam protocol has three layers.
+This VAM protocol has three layers.
 They are as follows:

    * Application Layer
    * Communication Layer